-Home Remedies for Ear Mites
+Home Remedies for Ear Mites: Do They Work?

 However, I feel very strongly about this matter and would never attempt to treat an ear problem for my pets without consulting a vet.
 Even if I was pretty sure of the cause, hearing is perhaps even more precious to our animals than it is to us and I believe that we owe it to them to do our utmost to ensure they receive a correct diagnosis from the outset.

 Getting your dog checked and treated for ear mites is not expensive.
-Getting it wrong and overlooking a serious underlying problem by trying to treat it yourself could be very costly, both in terms of the financial outlay of treating a more serious ear problem and the risk to your pet's hearing and health.
+Getting it wrong and overlooking a serious underlying problem by trying to treat it yourself could be very costly, both in terms of the financial costs of treating a more serious ear problem and the risk to your pet's hearing and health.

 What Else Can I Do?

 Adult ear mites can live for a little while outside of the ear, which is why they are so easily transmitted to other dogs.
-They can also lay their eggs on other parts of your pet's body - the neck or around the base of the tail are common places.
+They can also lay their eggs on other parts of your pet's body—the neck or around the base of the tail are common places.